Get to Know Explore Widgets: Topic Analysis

 E.g. "I love this" vs "This made me sad".

-YouTube data is excluded from these visualization per their policies.
+Note: YouTube data is excluded from all of the above visualizations per their policies.

-Each widget can be exported by selecting the 'Download" Icon, Download CSV in the upper right had corner of each individual widget.
+Each widget can be exported by selecting the 'Download" Icon, Download CSV in the upper right-hand corner of each individual widget.

 Filtered Mentions